AYJACKSON-ICS4U/20time-log-due-every-saturday-night-Jmichelle1/README.md

 This week I haven't done much work on the music.
 I'm deciding if I want to possibly use ABA form and possibly change the style of the middle of the piece.
 I'm going to use MuseScore to write my good copy of the music.

 ## Week 7
-I added the files for the electronic copies of the music I wrote.
+1. I added the files for the electronic copies of the music I wrote.
 JordanSongBoth has the flute and clarinet parts, all three files need to be opened in musescore 2
+2. I realized that the flute can play higher than I thought, so I was able to have the flute play some of what I had the clarinet playing originally.
+I had to then change the clarinet part for that bar, but I still have not quite found the right sound.